DLee211/ShiftLoggerWebAPI/README.md

 3. **Start the API**: Run the API project using Visual Studio or the `dotnet run` command.

 4. **Explore API Documentation**: Navigate to the Swagger UI to explore and test the API endpoints.

-## Contributing

-Contributions to the ShiftWebApi project are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request with your changes.